-6.133Focussing most new development at the larger settlements of Worksop and Retford and the smaller settlement of Tuxford, where there is the widest range of services and facilities in the District, will help ensure that most new residents have generally good access to services.
+- services and facilities in the District, will help ensure that most new residents have generally good access to services.
 The Bassetlaw Garden Village will be a new settlement and will include a range of services and facilities for residents.
-Therefore, the policy is likely to result in a minor positive effect in relation to SA objective 4: regeneration and social inclusion.

-6.134Focussing most housing development within and near to Worksop and Retford will provide more residents with opportunities to walk and cycle day-to-day, as they are likely to be travelling shorter distances for work and to access services and facilities.
+Therefore, the policy is likely to result in a minor positive effect in relation to SA objective 4: regeneration and social inclusion. - 6.120Focussing most housing development within and near to Worksop and Retford will provide more residents with opportunities to walk and cycle day-to-day, as they are likely to be travelling shorter distances for work and to access services and facilities.
 Likewise, the site allocation at Tuxford is within walking distance of various open spaces, and a GP.
 In addition, the Bassetlaw Garden Village is partially within 2km of country parks, and CRoW open access areas.
 The Bassetlaw Garden Village will seek to improve opportunities for access to sport and physical activities, including cycling and pedestrian links between communities, as well as the development of a new health centre.
-As such, a minor positive effect is therefore expected in relation to SA objective 5: health and wellbeing.

-6.135Minor positive effects are likely in relation to SA objectives 6: transport, 10: air quality and 11: climate change as the policy focuses most development at the larger settlements which have strong sustainable transport links (including rail services at Worksop and Retford).
+As such, a minor positive effect is therefore expected in relation to SA objective 5: health and wellbeing. - 6.121Minor positive effects are likely in relation to SA objectives 6: transport, 10: air quality and 11: climate change as the policy focuses most development at the larger settlements which have strong sustainable transport links (including rail services at Worksop and Retford).
 Although the allocate site at Tuxford is located within close proximity to bus services, it is not served by a railway station or dedicated cycle routes.
 Focusing housing growth at locations with access to public and active modes of transport is likely to reduce the need to travel by private car and the associated emissions.
 While the existing traffic congestion issues at Worksop and Tuxford may be exacerbated by a high level of new development, population growth and increased demand may improve the provision of sustainable transport links.
-Likewise, the Bassetlaw Garden Village will be expected to provide sustainable transport links as part of the development, including new bus stops and cycle routes.

-6.136Large areas of Worksop and Retford lie with a Source Protection Zone along with the Bassetlaw Garden Village.
+Likewise, the Bassetlaw Garden Village will be expected to provide sustainable transport links as part of the development, including new bus stops and cycle routes. - 6.122Large areas of Worksop and Retford lie with a Source Protection Zone along with the Bassetlaw Garden Village.
 As such, high levels of growth in these areas has the potential to adversely impact the quality of groundwater sources.
 Development at Worksop and Retford also has the potential to increase surface water run-off into the Rivers Ryton and Idle, and the Chesterfield Canal respectively, with greater potential for localised adverse effects on water quality.
 Furthermore, there is potential for greater pressure on existing water and sewage treatment infrastructure to result if high levels of development are provided at these larger settlements.
 The site allocated in Tuxford is not within a Source Protection Zone, and as such is likely to have negligible effects in relation to SA objective 8: water.
 However, considering all sites within this policy, overall a minor negative effect is expected in relation to SA objective 8: water however this would remain uncertain until site specific proposals are submitted.